hsgg/SphericalFourierBesselDecompositions.jl/README.md

 ## Basic Usage

-Load the package:
+Load the package and create a shortcut
 ```julia
 julia> using SphericalFourierBesselDecompositions
 julia> SFB = SphericalFourierBesselDecompositions
 ```
-The second line is only for convenience, but will be assumed for the rest of this document.

-To perform a SFB decomposition, a few caches need to be created that contain the basis functions
+To perform a SFB decomposition, we create a modes object `amodes` that contains the modes and basis functions, and for the pseudo-SFB power spectrum we create `cmodes`,
 ```julia
 julia> amodes = SFB.AnlmModes(kmax, rmin, rmax)
 julia> cmodes = SFB.ClnnModes(amodes, Δnmax=0)
 ```
-Here, `kmax` is the maximum k-mode to be calculated, `rmin` and `rmax` are the radial boundaries. `amodes` is used for the SFB decomposition, `cmodes` is used to calculate the SFB power spectrum, and `Δnmax` specifies how many off-diagonals `k ≠ k'` to include.
+Here, `kmax` is the maximum k-mode to be calculated, `rmin` and `rmax` are the radial boundaries. `Δnmax` specifies how many off-diagonals `k ≠ k'` to include.

 The window function is described by
 ```julia